 The Artian: Douglas I listened to your keynote presentation at the 7X7 conference and you stated something that surprised me.
 You talked about how in the past the artists were the ones that were the “abnormal”, the idea initiators; maybe what we would call the guys with the “out-of-the-box” thinking and that the programmers were more structured or dogmatic perhaps.
 You also said that the roles have changed: technologists are now the “crazy” ones that hallucinate what can be done and that deal better with constraints.
 Artists on the other hand have become more structured.
 The artists are going to school while technologists avoid it.

-Can you elaborate why it happened or still happening in your opinion?
+Can you elaborate on why it happened or still happening in your opinion?

-Douglas Rushkoff: There’s lots of reasons.
+Douglas Rushkoff: There are lots of reasons.
 Remember, though, we’re talking about a very particular scene – not the arts as a whole.
-These were seven artists and seven hackers [the seven on seven conference] being put into teams.
+These were seven artists and seven hackers [the seven on seven conferences] being put into teams.
 And as I reviewed the qualifications and experiences of each group, it became clear that the artists were more educated and erudite, and the hackers were more off the street and raw.

 So artists became better – or at least as good – at explaining work in terms of its historical and cultural context than at making it.
 Lots of “say” for every “do.”

 Hackers, meanwhile, had no such obligation to justify the intentions, aesthetics, or historical context of their work.
 They just did stuff.
 Broke stuff.
 Tried new things, turned existing structures on their head, and disrupted conventional thinking and systems.
 They didn’t necessarily see their hacks as “art,” but interventions, jokes, or political activism.